 We get asked all the time “when should I take my first fight?”, so many times in fact, that we’ve decided to write an article sharing our thoughts on this commonly asked question.

 You may be thinking, why does it deserve an article?
 Why can’t you just tell us a clear, “it takes X amount of time”?
 Well, simply put, there is no straightforward answer.
-What we aim to do within this article is to help YOU indicate whether you are ready for your first fight and if it isn’t now, what you need to do to get there.
+What we aim to do within this article is to help YOU work out one thing.
+Are ready for your first fight? and if it isn’t now, what you need to do to get there.

 Gassing out is no fun